Celebrating ELPC 30 Years - 2023 Gala

 Pursuing Environmental Justice

-In May 2023, on behalf of GARD, we filed a civil rights complaint with U.S. EPA challenging IDEM’s issuance of a permit to Maya Energy to build and operate a trash processing facility in Gary, Indiana.
-We have also submitted comments to IDEM on its proposed air permits for an automobile shredding operation in East Chicago and a lime kiln in Gary, and on its proposal to EPA to take no further action to reduce ozone levels below health-based national ambient air quality standards.
-We are working with some new and other long-time community partners to support environmental justice initiatives throughout the Region.
+Throughout all of our work in Northwest Indiana, we are working with some new and other long-time community partners to support environmental justice initiatives throughout the Region.
 We will use and build on ELPC’s community science expertise with air quality monitoring tools to identify pollution problems and violations.
 And we are speaking with community activists and local residents about the environmental problems facing their communities.

 Serving as a Resource for Local Residents

-If you have information or questions about industrial pollution in Lake, Porter, or LaPorte counties, you can contact Mike Zoeller at [email protected] or Ellis Walton at [email protected].
+If you have information or questions about industrial pollution in Lake, Porter, or LaPorte counties, you can contact Rob Michaels at [email protected], Ellis Walton at [email protected], or Kerri Gefeke at [email protected].

 Related Projects